w0chiv/w0chiv/README.md

 - 🔭 I’m currently coding on JavaScript / TypeScript
 - 🌱 I’m currently in First Year English-Japanese Class
-- 🤔 I’m looking for help with TypeScript
+- 🤔 I’m looking for help with NodeJs
 - 💬 Ask me about Anime Anime and Anime
 - 😄 Pronouns: Wachi
 - ⚡ Fun fact: I like to eat pizza